mikeoc61/currency_monitor/README.md

    descriptions.
 Used by lambda.py version to display a mapping of selected currencies.

- - main.css contains CSS Stylesheet formatting and is loaded by lambda.py
+ - main.css contains CSS Stylesheet formatting which is copied to a publically accessable AWS S3 bucket and linked to by lambda.py

 ## Dependencies: